 The RoboTask gives some extensions of the language: several additional functions.
 You can use this functions freely in your texts of scripts.
 Notice that the JavaScript is case sensitive.
 But the functions of extensions work insensitive to a using register.
-Thereby, the expressions are identical.
+Thereby, the expressions function LogMessage(AMessage)

 '''

 LogMessage("Hello World!!!");

 logmessage("Hello World!!!");

+are identical.

 '''